 This Policy and Procedure does not constitute a contract and can be amended at any time in the University's sole discretion.

-The University's Title IX Coordinator is Bernard Dufresne Executive Director of Institutional Equity, 163 William Street, 10th Floor (212) 346-1310 or (914) 923-2610 bdufresne@pace.edu.
+The University's Title IX Coordinator is Bernard Dufresne, Assistant Vice President, Office of Institutional Equity/Title IX Compliance, 41 Park Row, 14th floor, (212) 346-1310; bdufresne@pace.edu.